Comparisons

 Which one should you start with?

 Start from your next decision.
-If it’s “how is my app performing?”, take Appfigures’ card-free trial and connect your account.
-If it’s “what should I build, and can I win there?”, spot-check the niche with the free lookup (the app revenue checker overview explains the methodology), then compare plans on the pricing page or start the 3-day free trial and run the full validation loop before you write a line of code.
+If it’s “how is my app performing?”, take Appfigures’ card-free trial and connect your account — real synced sales and review replies are its job, not GetAppNiche’s.
+If it’s “what should I build, and can I win there?”, GetAppNiche is the pick: $39/month (or $29/month billed yearly), 3.6M+ apps across the App Store and Google Play, estimates and daily review monitoring on both, daily rank tracking on the App Store, REST API and MCP included, no sales call.
+Spot-check the niche with the free lookup (the app revenue checker overview explains what the estimates mean), then compare plans on the pricing page or get started and run the full validation loop before you write a line of code.

 Frequently asked questions